 - 5.1 A Development Permit for Operational Works (sewerage works) must be obtained prior to the commencement of any sewerage works on the site. - 5.2 All works must be designed and constructed in accordance with the approved plans (refer to condition 2.1), Capricorn Municipal Development Guidelines, Water Supply (Safety and Reliability) Act, Plumbing and Drainage Act and the provisions of a Development Permit for Operational Works (sewerage works). - 5.3 All lots within the development must be connected to Council's reticulated sewerage network.
-Each lot must be provided with its own separate sewerage connection point, located wholly within its respective property boundary. - 5.4 Any application for a Development Permit for Operational Works (sewerage works) must be accompanied by a staged Sewerage Network Analysis Report.
-The size and layout of the internal reticulation mains must be in accordance with the Sewerage Network Analysis Report (as approved by Council). - 5.5 Easements must be provided over all sewerage infrastructure located within private property.
-The easement location(s) and width(s) must be in accordance with the requirements of the Capricorn Municipal Development Guidelines. - 5.6 The sewer connection point for each proposed stage must be provided prior to the commencement of any sewerage construction works for the subsequent stage. - 5.7 Sewerage infrastructure must be provided to the upstream development boundary for connectivity. - 6.0 WATER WORKS
+Each lot must be provided with its own separate sewerage connection point, located wholly within its respective property boundary. - 5.4 Any application for a Development Permit for Operational Works (sewerage works) must be accompanied by a Sewerage Network Analysis Report with staging implementation.
+The sizes and layout of internal reticulation mains must be in accordance with the Sewerage Network Analysis Report (as approved by Council). - 5.5 Easements must be provided over all sewerage infrastructure located within private property.
+The easement location(s) and width(s) must be in accordance with the requirements of the Capricorn Municipal Development Guidelines. - 5.6 The sewer connection point for each proposed stage must be provided prior to the commencement of any sewerage construction works for the subsequent stage. - 5.7 Any proposed sewerage access chambers located within a park or reserve, or below a ten per cent (10%) Annual exceedance probability level must be provided with bolt down lids. - 6.0 WATER WORKS

 - 6.1 A Development Permit for Operational Works (water works) must be obtained prior to the commencement of any water works on the site. - 6.2 All works must be designed and constructed in accordance with the approved plans (refer to condition 2.1), Capricorn Municipal Development Guidelines, Water Supply (Safety and Reliability) Act, Plumbing and Drainage Act, and the provisions of a Development Permit for Operational Works (water works). - 6.3 All lots within the development must be connected to Council's reticulated water supply network.
 Each lot must be provided with its own separate water connection point, located wholly within its respective property boundary. - 6.4 All reticulation mains within the development site must be interconnected to eliminate dead ends.
-Looped mains are permitted in cul-de-sacs. - 6.5 Any application for a Development Permit for Operational Works (water works) must be accompanied by a staged Water Supply Network Analysis Report.
-The size and layout of internal reticulation mains must be in accordance with the Water Supply Network Analysis Report (as approved by Council). - 6.6 Water infrastructure must be provided to the development boundaries for connectivity.
+Looped mains are permitted in cul-de-sacs. - 6.5 Any application for a Development Permit for Operational Works (water works) must be accompanied by an approved Water Supply Network Analysis Report with staging implementation.
+The sizes and layout of internal reticulation mains must be in accordance with the Water Supply Network Analysis Report (as approved by Council).